 These equations describe the temperature dependence of the matter content which has to be fulfilled for the considered class of models.

-Moreover, \eqref{eq:HEINZ1} and \eqref{eq:PETER1} can be used to construct equations od state.
-For instance, one can combine \eqref{eq:HEINZ1} and \eqref{eq:PETER1} in such a way that the outcome does not contain the structure constants:
+The Expressions \eqref{eq:HEINZ1} and \eqref{eq:PETER1} can be used to construct equations of state.
+For instance, one can combine the two in such a way that the outcome does not contain the structure constants:

 which is a possible equation of state for the considered space-time class.
-This relation shows explicitly that the pressure has a difficult dependence on the temperature and its first and second derivatives.
-Of course, $\rho$ has an explicit temperature dependence as given in \eqref{eq:HEINZ1}, but assuming the validity of simple equations of state, like $p(\rho)\propto \rho^{\alpha}$, an effective fine-tuning has to be done to prevent an additional temperature dependence on $p$.
+This relation clearly shows that the pressure has a difficult dependence on the temperature and its first and second derivatives.
+Of course, $\rho$ has an explicit temperature dependence as given in \eqref{eq:HEINZ1}, but assuming the validity of simple equations of state, like $p(\rho)\propto \rho^{\alpha}$, an effective fine-tuning has to be done in order to prevent an additional temperature dependence of $p$.

-Furthermore, \eqref{eq:WILLI1} and \eqref{eq:GUSTAV1} show that Fourier's or Cauchy's law of linear thermodynamics are not quite appropriate for the considered physical situations.
-Assuming both laws, one obtains additional strong restrictions on the space-time under consideration.
-In contrast, \eqref{eq:WILLI1} is the law for the heat-flux for the considered class of space-times, describing how the heat-flux has to take place for a prescribed geometry and a given temperature field.